AyakaGEMM/Hands-on-MLIR/README.md

 ## Install this project

-If you didn't enable address sanitizer installing the mlir, please remove the following lines in CMakeLists.txt.
+If you didn't enable address sanitizer when installing the mlir, please remove the following lines in CMakeLists.txt.
 (I'm to lazy to make it configurable)

 ```
 set(CMAKE_C_FLAGS "${CMAKE_C_FLAGS} -fsanitize=address")